You're tuned to the most listened-to radio talk show in America.

 The Democrats simply will not do it.

-They supported FDR, they supported Truman, they supported Clinton.
+They supported Clinton.

-I mean, there was some talk about Republicans opposing Clinton when he used NATO to bomb the whatever former Yugoslavia.
+I mean, there was some talk about Republicans opposing Clinton when he used NATO to bomb the former Yugoslavia.

 But there were no resolutions, and there was no legislation introduced threatening cutting off funding.

-Uh anyway, that's that's um that's my summation.
+Anyway, that's my summation.

-Um, I guess he filed a story about an hour on MSNBC's website last night after the president's speech.
+Howard Feynman, I guess he filed a story about an hour on MSNBC's website last night after the president's speech.

 George W. Bush spoke with all the confidence of a perp in a police lineup.